abo-abo/auto-yasnippet/README.md

 ### aya-expand
     * expands whatever is currently in `aya-current'
 # Setup
-1. Download yasnippet http://code.google.com/p/yasnippet/ and set it up.
+1. Download yasnippet from https://github.com/capitaomorte/yasnippet and set it up.
 2. Put `auto-yasnippet.el' into your elisp folder.
 3. In your .emacs file: